Skip to main content

 Without the Mormon Lens

 Please feel free to read what I have written so far on my blog.
 Some of what is here is going to end up in my book.
 Some won't.
-Once the book has been published I will updated this page with additional information t as well as where to find it.
+Consider this a partial really rough draft.
+I will updated this page with additional information once the book has been published as well as where to find it, but I still have a lot of work ahead of me before it's wrapped up.
+Until then feel free to peruse this blog, or check out my list of reading suggestions if you want something fantastic to read.

-Thank you for your support, and If my book os taking to long to write, just nag me about it on Instagram.
+Thank you for your support, and if my book is taking to long to write, just nag me about it on Instagram and maybe consider buying me a coffee to keep those juices flowing.

 Without the Mormon Lens